jyztintan/tp/docs/UserGuide.md

 * Deletes the client of the specified `INDEX` in Realodex.
 * 💡 If you are currently filtered, the index will be based on the filtered list.
-* If `INDEX` is **more than the number of clients in Realodex**, error message will be shown "The client index provided is invalid."
+* If `INDEX` is **more than the number of clients in Realodex**, error message will be shown "The client index provided is invalid." to indicate that this client index does not exist.
+  * This does not apply to unrealistic index values of >= `2147483648` which results in integer overflow as expected and will no longer be interpreted as a non-zero unsigned integer.
+    Hence, below error message applies.
-* If 'INDEX` is a non-zero unsigned integer, error message will be shown "Index is not a non-zero unsigned integer."
+* If `INDEX` is a **non-zero unsigned integer**, error message will be shown "Index is not a non-zero unsigned integer."

 <u>Example</u>:
 * `delete 4` deletes the 4th client listed in Realodex, provided there are 4 or more entries.

 Errors:
-- If neither index nor name is provided `delete` will show an error message "Please provide either an index or a name.".
+- If neither index nor name is provided `delete` will show an error message "Please provide either an index or a name."
-- If both an index and name is provided `delete INDEX n/NAME` will show an error message "Please provide either an index or a name, not both.".
+- If both an index and name is provided `delete INDEX n/NAME` will show an error message "Please provide either an index or a name, not both."
-- If both an index and name is provided `delete n/NAME INDEX ` will show an error message "The client name provided is invalid" as INDEX is considered part of the NAME".
+- If both an index and name is provided `delete n/NAME INDEX ` will show an error message "The client name provided is invalid" as INDEX is considered part of the NAME."
 ### Editing clients : `edit`

 Edits specified details of the client.